stvliu/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development-before-3.0.md

 ### Using existing JavaScript code

 Another approach of creating widgets is to use existing bundled JavaScript code.
-In this case, you can create own JavaScript class or Angular directive and bundle it into the ThingsBoard UI code.
+In this case, you can create own JavaScript class or Angular directive and bundle it into the GridLinks UI code.
 In order to make this code accessible within the widget, you need to register corresponding Angular module or inject JavaScript class to a global variable (for ex. window object).
 Some of the ThingsBoard widgets already use this approach.
 Take a look at the [widget.service.js](https://github.com/thingsboard/thingsboard/blob/v2.5.5/ui/src/app/api/widget.service.js).
 Here you can find how some bundled classes or modules are registered for later use in ThingsBoard widgets.